Guide for translation services buyers

 II.
 How translation can help your business grow

 A study from the European Commission has revealed that only 18% of people buy products online in a foreign language, while 90% of Internet surfers prefer to access websites in their own language.
-So, if your audience is online, then consider addressing to them in their language by translating your website.
+So, if your audience is online, then consider addressing them in their language by translating your website.
 Translation can still help even if you are not online.
 A restaurant with a multilingual menu can attract more tourists, a toy manufacturer will be able to target foreign markets by advertising in other languages, the opportunities are endless, or, if you want, the sky is the limit.

 III.
 Things to consider before sending your documents for translation